 Start by heating your frying pan to medium heat and giving it a good coating of olive oil.
-We want to eggs to sit in the oil, but not swim.
+We want eggs to sit in the oil but not swim.
 Let the pan heat for a couple of minutes.
-Of course, farm fresh eggs are always going to give the best result.
+Of course, farm-fresh eggs are always going to give the best result.

-When mostly white, spoon some of the oil over top to help the egg cook evenly.
+When mostly white, spoon some of the oil over the top to help the egg cook evenly.

-Once you have found your perfect fried egg – and this method may not be for you – consider how you could use it to create meal or how you could take a boring dish to the next level.
+Once you have found your perfect fried egg – and this method may not be for you – consider how you could use it to create a meal or make a boring dish to the next level.

 On toast is just fine.

 Or how about on a bed of greens?

 But no one will blame you if you eat it all alone.